divertentes/Taste.ioSync/README.md

 - Only rated films are imported (Taste.io requires a rating)
 - Some films may not be found if Taste.io doesn't have them
 - A film is only imported if **both title and year** match on Taste.io.
+- Sometimes the year of the movie from Letterboxd **can mismatch** the one from Taste.io, therefore, the script won't be able to add it.

 ## Disclaimer